alecpm/opsworks-web-python/plone_buildout/README.md

 #### Solr Layer

-To ease Solr configuration, we deploy Solr through the buildout (see `example/buildout`) using `collective.recipe.solrinstance`.
-This means adding another custom layer, with short name `solr` (you can customize the layer shortname or assign this functionality to an existing layer by setting the `"plone_instances": "solr_layer"` attribute to the short name of the desired layer).
+To ease Solr configuration, we deploy Solr through the buildout using `alm.solrindez` and `collective.recipe.solrinstance`.
+This means adding another custom layer, with short name `solr` (you can customize the layer shortname or assign this functionality to an existing layer by setting the `"plone_instances": "solr_layer"` attribute to the short name of the desired layer), as well as another App (named `solr` by default) with the repository information for the buildout.
 Because it needs a persistent data store, it should default to EBS Optimized with an EBS volume mounted at `/srv/www/solr/shared/var`.
 Assign the following custom recipes:

   *  Setup: `plone_buildout::solr-setup`
   *  Configure: `plone_buildout::solr-configure`